MigoMiggs/scraper/README.md

 vectordb:
   chroma-path: "./chroma"
 ```
+Note: You can find existing configuration files under ./config.

 3. Make sure logging levels are adequate within logging.yaml

 4. Make sure you run this in the python console